EmerisHQ/emeris.com/content/articles/how-is-gravity-dex-protocol-defferent.md

 ---
-index: 2
+index: 5
-title: How Is Gravity DEX Protocol Different?
+title: How Is the Gravity DEX Protocol Different?
 tags:
   - defi
 ---